Gunivers/Bookshelf/docs/quickstart.md

 We are actively searching for web developers to create the new version of the Bookshelf Manager, a website that helps users download modules and their respective dependencies.
 We've already finalized the mockup for the website, you can [check it here](https://www.figma.com/file/kVAmQnmP5pWWzun0Iq2kBa/Bookshelf-Manager-V2.0-prod?type=design&node-id=0-1).
 If you are interested in helping us, please contact us on Discord!
 ```

+## 🏷️ Install from release

+If you prefer to install from a GitHub release, you can do so by visiting the [github](https://github.com/Gunivers/Bookshelf/releases) repository.
+In each release, you will find zipped datapacks.

+You have two options for installation:

+1. **Whole Datapacks:** You can download entire datapacks which includes all modules and dependencies.
+This is a good option if you want to explore everything Bookshelf has to offer.
+2. **Module by Module:** If you prefer, you can also download individual modules as datapacks.
+Each module zip file contains all the dependencies needed for that module to work.
+This is a great option if you only need specific functionalities and want to keep your installation lightweight.

+After downloading, move the zip file to the datapacks directory of your Minecraft world.

+Please note that while the datapacks from GitHub releases are stable, they might not include the very latest features or fixes that are available in the source code.
+If you want the most up-to-date version of Bookshelf, consider installing from source.

 ## 🗃️ Install from source